Have you heard the one about the monk, the neuroscientist, and the tax-evading poet?

 - New ways of feeling and responding in relationships allow for new global relationships, a new awareness that we’re all in this together, creating a new path for humanity.

-And according to Dan Siegel, MD (another hero of mine in the mindfulness-brain arena), as little as three minutes of meditation practice a day might be all it takes to get the ball rolling.
+And according to a now very substantial body of research, as little as three minutes of meditation practice a day might be all it takes to get the ball rolling.